sugarchain-project/sugarchain-project.github.io/doc/ANN.md

   * 30x faster than Litecoin
   * 12x faster than Dogecoin
 - Stable transaction time:
-  * Even if the hash power suddenly increases, the block time stays 5 seconds.
+  * Even if the hash power suddenly increases, the block time remains 5 seconds.
 It is against hash attacks.
 - Don't worry about orphan blocks:
   * According to the testnet results, the average orphan rate is under 3% and no problem occurs.